SBelusky/Selenium-advanced/README.md

 # Selenium-advanced
-JUnit test using Selenium to functional check of web application
+JUnit tests using Selenium to functional check of web application

 Tested app - in folder testing-app